jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Orchestration.md

 	)
 ```

 This is a built-in way to parameterize execution, but there are also ways to customize this.
-For example, you can define pipeline variables via the right navigation in the Variables menu option.
+For example, you can define pipeline variables via the right navigation in the Variables menu option. ![[Screenshot 2024-02-07 at 4.59.05 PM.png]]